-- 8.1.1 Salt or other de-icing materials will be supplied through the Operations Manager.
-An annual supply contract shall be let prior to the start of the winter season. - 8.1.2 Onsite sampling and testing shall be carried out in each area as the Operations Manager deems necessary.
-The Operations Manager will ensure that sufficient stocks of Salt and Abrasive materials are maintained at each storage location.
+- 8.1.1 Salt or other de-icing materials will be supplied through the Network and Standards Manager.
+An annual supply contract shall be let prior to the start of the winter season. - Onsite sampling and testing shall be carried out in each area as the Network and Standards Manager deems necessary.
+The Network and Standards Manager will ensure that sufficient stocks of Salt and Abrasive materials are maintained at each storage location.

-8.2 Storage of Salt
+82 Storage of Salt

-- 8.2.1 Where practicable salt shall be stored under cover to prevent leaching, improve handling and to reduce treatment times.
-A programme of upgrading salt stores with permanent roofs will be undertaken as quickly as practicable and as financial, planning and operational considerations allow. - 8.2.2 Storage facilities will be loaded out prior to the commencement of operations and stock levels will be monitored weekly to assure optimum supplies are available throughout the season.
-Stores will be kept as full as practicable as protection from the weather allows and minimum stock levels will dictate optimum re-ordering procedures. - 8.2.3 Weekly totals of all salt quantities delivered, transferred or issued as treatments will be collated for each storage location and e-mailed to HQ for central collation from 12:00hrs each Friday - 8.2.4 Requests for additional salt will be included in these weekly e-mails and calling forward of orders will be co-ordinated centrally through the Roads Procurement Officer, with the supply contractor to provide the most efficient means of optimising stock levels.
+- Where practicable salt shall be stored under cover to prevent leaching, improve handling and to reduce treatment times.
+A programme of upgrading salt stores with permanent roofs will be undertaken as quickly as practicable and as financial, planning and operational considerations allow. - Storage facilities will be loaded out prior to the commencement of operations and stock levels will be monitored weekly to assure optimum supplies are available throughout the season.
+Stores will be kept as full as practicable as protection from the weather allows and minimum stock levels will dictate optimum re-ordering procedures. - Weekly totals of all salt quantities delivered, transferred or issued as treatments will be collated for each storage location and e-mailed to HQ for central collation from 12:00hrs each Friday. - Requests for additional salt will be included in these weekly e-mails and calling forward of orders will be co-ordinated centrally through the Roads the Duty Manager.

+Procurement Officer, with the supply contractor to provide the most efficient means of optimising stock levels.